RAnmol3061/Problem-Solving-Journey/Project-Euler/Q1/README.md

 - $S = n/2(a + l)$

 Where: -
-- 'S' is the sum of the A.P
+- S is the sum of the A.P
-- a~n~ is the last term of the A.P
+- $a_n$ is the last term of the A.P
-- 'n' is the no. of terms of an A.P
+- n is the no. of terms of an A.P
-- 'a' is the first term of an A.P
+- a is the first term of an A.P
-- 'd' is the common difference an A.P
+- d is the common difference an A.P

 ### Method 1